davisanc/AzureSecurityLabs/README.md

     You can view these rules in the Azure Console by selecting the security group object within the Resource Group, and also by running this CLI command:
     ```
-    az network nsg show --resource-group <resource-group-name>
+    az network nsg show --resource-group <resource-group-name> --name SQL-NSG --query "defaultSecurityRules[]" --output table
-        --name SQL-NSG
-        --query "defaultSecurityRules[]"
-        --output table
     ```
+    `az network nsg show --resource-group <resource-group-name> --name SQL-NSG --query "defaultSecurityRules[]" --output table`

     These rules cannot be deleted.
-What we can do is create a series of new rules in the security group with a higher priority to catch the filter the traffic.
+What we can do is create a new series of rules in the security group with a higher priority to filter the traffic before the default rules are evaluated.

 2. Allow inbound traffic from the business tier subnet.

     Create a new rule within your new security group.
 Like typical firewall rules, security group rules are based on information about the source, destination, protocol, port and action (allow/deny).

     This rule will allow any traffic into the database tier from the business tier.
-This is done by specifying the CIDR of the business tier subnet, 10.0.2.0/24, as the source and any resource within this subnet can communicate with the database tier.
+This is done by specifying the CIDR of the business tier subnet (10.0.2.0/24) as the source.
+Any resource within this subnet can communicate with the database tier.

     ```
     az network nsg rule create --name AllowFromBiz --nsg-name SQL-NSG --priority 110 --resource-group <resource-group-name> --description "Allow all traffic from the Business Tier" --access Allow --direction Inbound --source-address-prefix 10.0.2.0/24 --source-port-ranges * --protocol * --destination-address-prefix * --destination-port-ranges *